rrnyquist/ebenezer/_Scripture/ESV/18_Job.md

 They spend their days in prosperity, and in peace they go down to Sheol. ^2113

-They say to God, Depart from us!
+They say to God, 'Depart from us!
 We do not desire the knowledge of your ways. ^2114

 What is the Almighty, that we should serve him?
-And what profit do we get if we pray to him? ^2115
+And what profit do we get if we pray to him?' ^2115

 Behold, is not their prosperity in their hand?
 The counsel of the wicked is far from me. ^2116